H-1B Cap Post-Filing FAQ

-It’s that time of the year: USCIS accepts applications for the H-1B FY 2019 CAP.
+It’s that time of the year: USCIS accepts applications for the H-1B FY 2020 cap.
 Your partners at Bridge know this is a stressful process, and everyone is eager to find out whether their petition has been selected or not.
 Before reaching out to our team with questions specific to your petition, please refer to the guide below.

 Information About the Lottery

-USCIS will start to accept H-1B CAP petitions for the fiscal year 2019 on April 2, 2018.
+USCIS will start to accept H-1B cap petitions for the fiscal year 2020 on April 1, 2019.
 No petitions can be filed before this date.
-USCIS will accept petitions through the first five business days of April (through April 6, 2018) and, assuming the quota has been exceeded during that window, USCIS will stop accepting CAP petitions after April 6.
+USCIS will accept petitions through the first five business days of April (through April 5, 2019) and, assuming the quota has been exceeded during that window, USCIS will stop accepting cap petitions received after April 5.

 Does the filing date affect the likelihood of my petition being selected?

-No. It does not matter if your petition is filed on April 2 or April 6.
+No. It does not matter if your petition is received on April 1 or April 5.
 All petitions received by USCIS within the filing window have equal chances of being selected in the lottery.

 How many H-1B visas will be available?